MUSIC AT WEDDINGS:

 Congratulations on your upcoming Wedding celebration!
 Wedding music is an important part of your celebration, so thank you for beginning to research what music you would like to have at your Wedding.

 There are a few things to keep in mind.
 First, music performed in the church must be sacred music.
-Most classical music is acceptable.
+Most classical music from classical composers, like Bach and Handel, Mozart and others from that era, is acceptable.
 Music that must be reserved for your reception include songs from movies, TV and popular radio songs.
 We aren’t allowed to perform such music in the church.
-An example of a song that must be reserved for your reception includes "A Thousand Years", a popular song today from a popular movie.
-Pre-recorded music (cd's, tapes, etc) cannot be used.
-The music chosen must draw one's thoughts to God, not a movie or TV show.
+Examples of songs that must be reserved for your reception includes "A Thousand Years", and "Turning Page" popular songs today from a popular movie about vampires.
+Another popular song is "Hallelujah" by Leonard Cohen.
+Although the title is nice, the history behind the song makes it more suitable for your reception.
+Pre-recorded music (cd's, tapes, tracks on laptops, etc) cannot be used.
+The music chosen must draw one's thoughts to God, not to a movie or TV show.
+Music must also be provided by live people - the use of recorded music is never allowed.
+Church documents guide what is and isn't allowed:

 Third, you should have your music chosen and approved months before your Wedding.
 In some cases, the organist and/or singer may need to learn one or more of your choices, so plenty of time will be needed.